Home » Paying For College

 Refinancing

-If you land a high-paying job right out of medical school and your student debt-to-income ratio is less than 2-to-1, Income-Driven Repayment (IDR) may not benefit you as much.
+If you land a high-paying job right out of medical school and your student debt-to-income ratio is less than 2-to-1, an IDR plan may not benefit you as much.
 Instead, you might want to just put your head down and try to pay off your medical school loans as fast as possible.

 In that case, you may also want to consider student loan refinancing.
 If you have a solid job and a good credit score, this could lower your interest rate.